 Some animals can be more challenging than others to get adequate samples – even with Ian’s experience!
 Frequently it can be size related for commonly kept small species e.g. leopard gecko’s; budgerigars; or young/neonates of some species.
 There are size limitations for some diagnostics e.g. blood sampling.
 Some of the species we commonly see do not possess a large enough blood volume in their whole circulation to enable us to take a large enough sample for analysis.
 This can be compounded by the fact that needles are not made small enough to be able to take a sample from some pets.
 In these cases we try our best to perform as much indicated diagnostics that size will allow, in order to try and help your pet as much as possible.

 We have invested in special dental equipment for rabbits and rodents for whom dental disease is a common problem, and are pleased to now have a separate hospitalisation area for exotic pets at our Torquay vets surgery.
 This means they can be housed away from dogs and cats if they come in for an operation or have to stay with us for a few days.
-This ward includes two vivariums, so we can better cater for the needs of tortoises or reptiles.
+This ward includes vivariums, so we can better cater for the needs of tortoises or other reptiles, and an avian (bird) hospitalisation cage.

 The British Veterinary Association and Animal Welfare Foundation has produced some excellent leaflets covering the care of rabbits, guinea pigs, and ferrets.
 For advice about caring for these or any other pets, don’t hesitate to speak to our team.

 As the 3rd most popular pet in the UK there is now lots of excellent health information out there for rabbit owners.
 We offer annual vaccinations for pet rabbits against Myxomatosis and RVHD (including the new variant RVHD-2).
 We also offer health checks, nail clips, neutering and rabbit dentistry.
-Every June we offer free rabbit health checks in support of Rabbit Awareness Week.
 You can read more about how to keep your bunny healthy in our fact sheet, and about the common problem of dental disease in rabbits in this article.

 Neutering of pet rabbits